Virus variants inciting India's second surge, epidemiologists say

 Doctors at New Delhi's All India Institute of Medical Sciences have found that one patient is now infecting up to nine in 10 contacts, compared with up to four last year.

-Scientists in Britain say the B.1.1.7 variant here, widely known as the British mutant, is 70% more transmissible than previous variants, and much deadlier.
+Scientists in Britain say the B.1.1.7 variant, widely known as the British mutant, is 70% more transmissible than previous variants, and much deadlier.

 The northern Indian state of Punjab, which has reported one of the highest recent fatality rates in the country, said late last month 81% of 401 COVID-19 samples it sent for genome sequencing were found to be the British variant.